 Related Journals of Obstetric Nursing

-General Medicine: Open Access, Gynecology & Obstetrics, Journal of Health & Medical Informatics, Journal of Anesthesia & Clinical Research, Journal of Patient Care, Research & Reviews: Journal of Nursing and Health Sciences, Journal of Obstetric Gynecologic and Neonatal Nursing, Journal of Nurse-midwifery, American Journal of The Medical Sciences, British Medical Journal, Obstetrics and Gynecology, Clinical Simulation in Nursing, nursing journals canada, Obstetric Nursing Journals
+General Medicine: Open Access, Gynecology & Obstetrics, Scholarly Nursing Journals, Journal of Health & Medical Informatics, UK Nursing Journal, Journal of Anesthesia & Clinical Research, Nursing Research Journal Articles, Journal of Patient Care, Research & Reviews: Journal of Nursing and Health Sciences, Journal of Obstetric Gynecologic and Neonatal Nursing, Journal of Nurse-midwifery, Top Nursing Journals, American Journal of The Medical Sciences, American Journal of Nursing, British Medical Journal, Obstetrics and Gynecology, Clinical Simulation in Nursing, nursing journals canada, Obstetric Nursing Journals, Best Nursing Journals,

 *2016 Journal Impact Factor was established by dividing the number of articles published in 2014 and 2015 with the number of times they are cited in 2016 based on Google search and the Scholar Citation Index database.
 If 'X' is the total number of articles published in 2014 and 2015, and 'Y' is the number of times these articles were cited in indexed journals during 2016 then, impact factor = Y/X